 Defensible Space Zones

 Three zones make up the required 100 feet of defensible space.
-The home ignition zone begins on the outside of your house and extends 30 feet away, and is further broken down into the immediate zone and intermediate.
+Zone Zero extends 0-5' from structures, including the building itself, and should be completely free of combustibles.
+Zone 1 begins 5' from your house and extends 30 feet away.
 The most aggressive clearance is required closest to the structure.
-The extended zone lies beyond the home defense zone, extending at least 100 feet from the house or to your property line.
+Zone 2 lies beyond the home defense zone, extending at least 100 feet from the house or to your property line.
 Greater defense zone widths may be necessary if your home is on a steep slope or in a windswept exposure.
+The Access Zone, Zone 3, is adjacent to roads and driveways, 14' overhead and 10' from the edge of the roadway.
 Specific recommendations for each zone are described below.

 - Remove combustible outdoor furniture.
 Replace with metal or non-combustible varieties.

-- Replace jute or fiber door mats with fire resistant materials.
+- Replace jute or natural fiber doormats with heavy rubber or metal grates.

 - Clean all fallen leaves and needles.

 - Remove tree limbs that extend into this zone.
-Fire-prone trees should be aggressively pruned or ideally, removed.
+Fire prone tree varieties should be removed if they extend into this zone.

 - Do not store firewood, lumber, or combustibles here, even (especially) under decks or overhangs.
-Move stored combustibles inside, or at least 30' away from structures.
+Move stored combustibles inside or at least 30’ from any structure.

 This extends 0'-30' out from buildings, structures, decks, etc, and overlaps the Home Ignition Zone described above.

-- Remove all dead plants, grass, and weeds (vegetation).
+- Remove all dead grasses, weeds, plants, & foliage.